-16 years in the making, Flightlink’s story continues to gather momentum.
-Munawer Dhirani, the man behind the company’s rapid rise, tells all
+16 years in the making, the story of Flightlink continues to gather momentum.
+Munawer Dhirani, the man behind the company’s rapid rise, tells all.

 “I was a good cricketer during my teens, and played at both the domestic and international level, but I always wanted to become a pilot.

 “This vision never faltered throughout my schooling but owning an aviation company was certainly not on the agenda.
 I was from a humble working-class family – the idea of owning any business was just a fantasy, it was impossible!”

 Owed to hard work and pure determination, Munawer Dhirani, now Captain and Managing Director of Flightlink, is living out his childhood dream.

 Starting out selling hardware and accessories for computers in a small yet successful self-run business, his entrepreneurial career began on quite a different foot.
 Leveraging the funds gained from this, however, Dhirani was able to begin attending a local flying club at Dar es Salaam Airport, Tanzania in 1998 and later flying school in San Diego California.

 “I funded my own training using the money I had accumulated and completed my commercial pilot license,” he adds.

 Upon returning to Tanzania, Dhirani then launched Flightlink Ltd in 2003, in the same year purchasing his first aircraft – a five-seat twin-engine Piper Seneca II from South Africa.